San Jose City College: Campus

 SJCC's campus is located in West San Jose, in the neighborhood of Fruitdale.
 It is bound by Bascom Ave to the west, Leigh Ave to the east, and Moorpark Ave to the north.

-Notable buildings on campus include César E. Chávez Library, the Science Complex, the Student Center, Carmen Castellano Fine Arts Center, and the Technology Center, among others.
+Notable buildings on campus include the San José City College Library, the Science Complex, the Robert N. Chang Student Center, the Carmen N. Castellano Fine Arts Center, and the Technology Center, among others.

-César E. Chávez Library
+San José City College Library

-The new library opened in June 2003.
-It was named after Californian civil rights activist César E. Chávez.
-The library is state-of-the-art with wireless Internet access and data ports throughout the building.

-It also has an electronic research laboratory consisting of 30 personal computers, an electronic whiteboard and a variety of learning software.
+The library opened in June 2003.
+It features wireless internet access and data ports throughout the building, an electronic research laboratory with 30 personal computers, an electronic whiteboard, and a variety of learning software.

-Carmen Castellano Fine Arts Center
+Carmen N. Castellano Fine Arts Center

-The Carmen Castellano Fine Arts Center was opened in 2012.
-It is named after longtime local arts booster and community organizer Carmen Castellano.
-The center includes a fine arts gallery and a theatre/performance space, alongside classrooms for relevant departments.
+The Carmen N. Castellano Fine Arts Center opened in 2012.
+It is named after longtime local arts advocate and community organizer Carmen N. Castellano.
+The center includes a fine arts gallery, a theatre and performance space, and classrooms for relevant departments.

 KJCC

-KJCC 104.1 FM is an online and very low power FM radio station run by San Jose City College students.
-KJCC began in 1978, then in fall 1994, radio classes were cancelled due to budget cuts, and has since been operated by campus clubs.
+KJCC 104.1 FM is a low-power FM radio station operated by San José City College students.
+KJCC began broadcasting in 1978.
+Radio classes were cancelled in fall 1994 due to budget cuts; the station has since been operated by campus clubs.